sbublie/v2x-server/README.md

 ### **Hardware Connection**

-_Do not power on the Cohda device before connecting the antenna!_
+_Do not power on the Cohda OBU before connecting the antenna!_

-**1.** Connect all three antenna cables to the Cohda device.
+**1.** Connect all three antenna cables to the Cohda OBU.

-**2.** Connect the Raspberry Pi and the Cohda device using the Ethernet cable.
+**2.** Connect the Raspberry Pi and the Cohda OBU using the Ethernet cable.

 **3.** Power on the Raspberry Pi by using the micro USB power supply or a power bank.

-**4.** Power on the Cohda device by connecting it to the power supply with the enclosed battery cable.
+**4.** Power on the Cohda OBU by connecting it to the power supply with the enclosed battery cable.
 Please check the polarity!

 ### **Raspberry Pi**